volumio/volumio-plugins/plugins/miscellanea/brutefir/readme.md

 Access to webUI and save configuration
 The plugin access to brutefir via telnet localhost port 3002( can see that with netstat | grep 3002
 - What is not working :
+No change in sound when setting equalizer
+Sometimes brutefir hangs dueto a buffer overflow Autolsection of inut output device is not automatic